avishka91/client-server-architecture/README.md

 6. **Injection Point Discovery**: Knowing exactly where a `NullPointerException` or other error occurred helps attackers craft specific inputs to trigger and exploit those code paths.

 Our `GenericExceptionMapper` catch-all ensures that no internal details ever reach the client.
-The exception is logged internally for debugging, but a generic "Internal Server Error" message is returned to the API consumer.
+The exception is logged internally (via Tomcat's catalina.out log) for debugging, but a generic "Internal Server Error" message is returned to the API consumer.

 ---